ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

   - Read these messages into a DataFrame (`df`) using Spark's CSV reader

 - Define a Window for Aggregation:
+  - We specify the watermark for late data using `withWatermark`.
+This ensures that any data arriving later than the specified window is still considered for aggregation
-  - Create a windowed DataFrame (`windowed_df`) by grouping data based on "station_name" and a 4-hour window
+  - Create a windowed DataFrame (`windowed_df`) by grouping data based on "station" and a 4-hour window
-  - The "event_time" column is used as the timestamp for windowing
+  - The "entry_datetime" column is used as the timestamp for windowing
   - Aggregations are performed to calculate the sum of "entries" and "exits" within each window

 - Write Aggregated Data to Blob Storage: